Deci-AI/super-gradients/documentation/source/logs.md

         ├─ experiment_logs_<date>.txt       # Config and metrics related to experiment
         ├─ console_<date>.txt               # Logs and prints that were displayed in the users console ├─ logs_<date>.txt                  # Every log
-        └─ .hydra
+        └─ .hydra                # (Additional) If experiment launched from a recipe:
              ├─config.yaml          # A single config file that regroups the config files used to run the experiment
              ├─hydra.yaml           # Some Hydra metadata
              └─overrides.yaml       # Any override passed after --config-name=<config-name>
 ```

 ## Other